sidAKAsadiq/TweetANDTube/README.md

 # TweetANDTube

-TweetANDTube combines the functionality of video streaming and tweeting platforms with integrated Generative AI via Google Gemini to provide additional features.
+TweetANDTube covers the BACKEND that combines the functionality of video streaming and tweeting platforms with integrated Generative AI via Google Gemini to provide additional features.
 The video shows the working of this project and how AI has been a cherry on top.

 ## Problem